calebegg/cogito/README.md

 programming languages.
 Through its syntax, Cogito provides basic **guard rails** to make sure that the user is writing code that is more likely to succeed in proof attempts without as much cognitive overhead.

-## Background for ACL2 experts

-### Why not just write ACL2?

-I consider myself to have an intermediate knowledge of ACL2 after writing my undergraduate capstone with it and creating two separate iterations of [Proof Pad](http://new.proofpad.org), but I struggle with even basic macros and find myself bewildered by how to coherently structure even simple programs.
-For better or worse, I've always wanted a C-like syntax.
-I think many students early in learning programming would also benefit from this approach.

-Essentially, I've come to believe that **the simplicity of common lisp syntax and parsing** is just shunting off complexity onto the programmer.
-Even adding basic `printf` style debugging (`cw` in ACL2) requires modifying the structure of your code.
-In Cogito, it's as simple as adding a `print` statement on a new line.

-### What about the proof attempt output?
-It's still in lisp

-This is a peril with every transpiled language when it comes to runtime issues, but arguably worse in the world of ACL2 proof attempts.
-In general, my approach has always been that: a successful proof attempt is not worth reading, because you're done.
-An unsuccessful proof attempt is nearly always _also_ not worth reading, because it's so hard to follow, even if you know ACL2 well.

-In the longer term, I'd like to use the type inputs to theorems to attempt counterexample production, and I'd also like to explore a reverse transformer from ACL2 output to Cogito like code, but it remains for now as a weakness in Cogito.

 ## Examples